 - Do you often wish you could do better?

-TSP Timing answers the question: When I retire, should I stay with the TSP or roll over to an IRA?
+TSP Timing helps answer the question: When I retire, should I stay with the TSP or roll over to an IRA?

 Are you thinking of rolling over your Thrift Savings Plan to an Individual Retirement Account (IRA)?
 Think carefully.
-About half of Federal retirees do roll over their accounts to an IRA, however with the materials provided by TSP Timing you’ll see why it makes perfect sense to leave your money in the TSP and take advantage of the TSP’s ultra-low fees that no external IRA can match.
+About half of Federal retirees do roll over their accounts to an IRA, however with the strategy provided by TSP Timing you’ll see why it makes perfect sense to leave your money in the TSP and take advantage of the TSP’s ultra-low fees that no external IRA can match.
+By staying with the TSP you also won’t be tempted by chasing hot stocks and strategies that could ultimately destroy your savings.
+Why take that risk?

 “I don’t often write but thought I would with a question about rolling my IRA back into the TSP.
 I am 62 and am retiring end of this Sep and planning on doing some part-time contract work for a few years.
 Roughly two years ago, I transferred most of my TSP into a managed IRA.
 Now I’m thinking of transferring it back into the TSP.
 Why?
 I believe I would have done better staying in the TSP.”